catkeson123/Phase5Project/README.md

 The profile page displays a user's name, username, and reviews.
 Users can delete reviews from their profile and edit information in their profile.

 # MODELS
-The models file contains the following three models which constitute the framework for our database tables.
+The models file contains the following three models which constitute the framework for the database tables.

-Each table in our database contains a primary key represented by an id.
+Each table in the database contains a primary key column represented by an id.

 The individual properties of each table are listed below: